Montana Consumer Data Privacy Act

 Vendor Contracts

-The MCDPA requires controllers to have a contract in place with vendors that dictates obligations with respect to processing PI.
+The MTCDPA requires controllers to have a contract in place with vendors that dictates obligations with respect to processing PI.
 Contracts must include:

 - Instructions for processing PI;